flashcordon/big-history/Mystères-physique.md

 > Ces processus pourraient en particulier amplifier la destruction du béryllium-7.
 On peut vérifier cette hypothèse à l'aide d'expériences de physique nucléaire comme ???.
 - Il pourrait enfin exister des solutions au-delà du modèle standard (comme la supersymmétrie par exemple) qui pourrait impliquer de nouveaux processus au niveau cosmologique ou de la physique des particules
 > Ces solutions sont testées dans les accélérateurs de particules comme le LHC et du côté des expériences de détection de matière noire.

----

-- Big bang nucleosynthesis (BBN) theory, together with the precise WMAP cosmic baryon density, makes tight predictions for the abundances of the lightest elements.
-Deuterium and 4 He measurements agree well with ex- pectations, but 7 Li observations lie below the BBN+WMAP prediction by a factor of three to four.
-This 4–5-σ mismatch constitutes the so-called cosmic lithium problem;

-- CMB data now
-measure the cosmic baryon density, independently of BBN and with high precision.
-The CMB results cast BBN in a new light: A comparison between these two measurements of cosmic baryons provides a strong new test of the basic hot big bang framework (9).
-Moreover, this test can now be performed in a new way, namely through the use of the CMB baryon density as an input to the BBN calculation, which outputs predictions for each light-element abundance.
-Each of these predictions can then be directly compared with light-element observations (10).
-- The cosmic production of light nuclides is the result of weak and nuclear reactions in the context of an expanding, cooling universe.
-So-called standard BBN refers to the scenario for light-element production, which marries the Standard Model of particle physics with the CDM (standard cold dark matter) cosmology, which provides for
-1. gravity governed by general relativity,
-2. a homogeneous and isotropic universe (cosmological principle),
-3. the microphysics of the Standard Model of particle physics, and
-4. the particle content of the Standard Model, supplemented by dark matter and dark energy.

 # L'univers est-il isotrope ?